Canada's Senate puts LGBT conversion therapy bill on hold for summer

 Canada's Senate, or upper chamber, held special sittings earlier this week to deal with a raft of bills passed last week by House of Commons lawmakers ahead of their summer break, adopting the key budget bill late last night.

-A push by independent senators to add summer sittings to deal with other bills, like the conversion therapy one, was blocked by some Conservative senators.
+A push by the government's representative in the Senate to add sittings over the summer to deal with outstanding business, like the conversion therapy bill, was blocked.

 "Disappointed is too weak a word," she said.
 "This is something that would really help Canadians and not doing it really hurts a lot of people."